UPPMAX/R-matlab-julia-HPC/docs/julia/load_runJulia.rst

    $ module load julia/1.8.5

-or at cluster that includes "architecture" in module name
+or at cluster that includes "architecture" or "build name" in module name:

 .. code-block:: console

-   $ ml Julia/1.8.5-linux-x86_64
+   $ ml julia/1.10.2-bdist

 Some clusters will require other modules to be loaded (Kebnekaise and Dardel)